Konthoujam Tampha Lairembi

-Konthoujam Tampha Lairembi or Chingphuron Konthousu (Chingphulon Konthousu) is a goddess in Sanamahism, the indigenous religion of Manipur.
+Konthoujam Tampha Lairembi (ꯀꯣꯟꯊꯧꯖꯝ ꯇꯝꯐꯥ) or Chingphuron Konthousu (Chingphulon Konthousu) is a goddess in Sanamahism, the indigenous religion of Manipur.

 She was formerly a mortal being belonging to the Haorok Konthou clan (Konthoujam clan).

 Mythology

 Konthoujamba and Konthoujambi were a couple with no child.
 They consulted maibas, but the maibas could not help them have a child.
 They prayed to the sky god Salailen to help them.
 Salailen heard their prayer and told the goddess Imoinu to help the couple.
 Imoinu implanted herself into the womb of Lady Konthoujambi.

 When Konthoujambi was pregnant with a three month old fetus, Salailen instructed her that her child will be His wife in the future.
 Later, Konthoujambi gave birth to a baby girl.
 The couple named their daughter Chingphulon Konthousu (later known as Tampha).

 As Chingphulon Konthousu grew up, she was known for her beauty and gentleness.
 She used to go to woods, lakes, and open meadows for fun.
 One day, while Tampha was out in an open field with her friends, a strong wind blew.
 Tampha was lifted up by a whirlwind towards the sky.
 Her friends could do nothing but watch.
 The wind took her to heaven, the abode of Salailen.
 He was waiting for her.

 Tampha was unhappy about being far away from her parents and friends.
 To please her, Salailen promised her that the people of her native place would attain immortality and be safe from all diseases.
 Still, her parents, family and friends cried for the loss of her.
 Salailen told them that Tampha was safe with him.
 He told them about the promises he kept to her.
 Many years had passed and Salailen and Tampha had a son.
 She and Salailen named their son Khoriphaba.

 Tampha's parents wanted to see her, so they planned to meet her.
 Men went on a hunting expedition with their hunting dogs across the Thangjing Hills.
 Unfortunately, they could not catch even one animal.
 The tired hunters rested under the shade of a tree.
 Meanwhile, one of their favorite hunting dogs wandered away.
 The dog saw a large python sitting in sun.
 It barked at the python.
 The python killed it.
 Later, the hunters found the dead dog and carried it home.
 They prepared a funeral for the dog.
 The smoke from the funeral rose up towards the sky.